 We expect to rely on CROs, clinical trial sites, and other vendors to ensure our preclinical studies and clinical trials are conducted properly and on time.
 We may also engage third parties such as clinical data management organizations, medical institutions and clinical investigators to conduct or assist in our clinical trials or other preclinical and clinical research and development work.
 While we will have agreements governing their activities, we will have limited influence over their actual performance.
 We will control only certain aspects of our third-party service providers' activities.
 Nevertheless, we will be responsible for ensuring that each of our preclinical studies and clinical trials is conducted in accordance with the applicable protocol, legal, quality, regulatory and scientific standards.
 Our reliance on these third parties does not relieve us of our regulatory responsibilities.
 For example, the PD-1101 Phase 1b clinical trial of VY-AADC (NBIb-1817) and the separate PD-1102 Phase 1 clinical trial exploring the delivery of VY-AADC (NBIb-1817) using a posterior trajectory were conducted at several locations.
-We expect to conduct the RESTORE-1 Phase 2 clinical trial at over twenty clinical trial sites, including neurosurgical and neurology patient referral sites.
-If any locations terminate the clinical trial, we would be required to find another party to conduct any new trials.
+The protocol for the RESTORE-1 Phase 2 clinical trial states that the clinical trial is intended to be conducted at over twenty clinical trial sites, including neurosurgical and neurology patient referral sites.
+Additionally, we had expected to initiate the planned VYTAL Phase 1/2 clinical trial for VY-HTT01 at multiple sites in the U.S. before our decision to refocus the Huntington's disease program.
+If any locations terminate a particular clinical trial, we or our collaborators would be required to find other parties or locations to conduct such clinical trial.
 We may be unable to find a new party to conduct new trials of our product candidates or obtain clinical supply of our product candidates or AAV vectors for such trials.
 If we elect to internalize some or all activities related to the conduct of our preclinical studies or clinical trials that are currently performed by our third-party service providers, or if we are required to do so due to a service provider's termination of our relationship, then we may be required to source additional technology and personnel in order to perform the relevant activities.
 We may be unsuccessful in our efforts to internalize some or all relevant activities, either on the desired timeline or at all.